skx/cpmulator/README.md

 # Release Checklist

-The testing that I should do before a release:
+The testing that I should do before a release - note that a lot of this is now automated via the contents of [test/](test/):

 * [ ] Confirm DDT can be used to trace execution of a simple binary.
 * [ ] Confirm the A1 Apple Emulator can be launched, and BASIC will run.